-Like anything else, there are pros and cons to agency ownership.
+Like anything else, there are pros and cons to agency ownership especially when it comes to agency selling.
 We went through all the typical stages in the lifecycle of any service business… Ultimately, I had 3 reasons for selling when I did.
 However, every situation is different and your experiences will differ from mine.

 1- I reached my destination.

 When I started my agency in 1999 I entered the business with the goal of selling it within a couple of years.
 It was supposed to be an easy way to earn good money during the internet boom.
 Turns out I loved being an entrepreneur….
 So, fast forward 12 years.
 We had our fair share of ups and downs.
 We hit some tough terrain along the way with cash flow issues.
 We even looked at closing the doors, but instead brought it back to a healthy and thriving agency.
 We had accomplished a lot by working with some really big brands like Lotus Cars, Hitachi, LegalZoom.
 We’d done everything I had set out to do.
 We had surpassed the 7-figure mark and that was right where I wanted to be.
 Ultimately, I had built something that someone else wanted and when the offer came in, I felt like I had gotten where I was going.